Issa_Tall

 In 2024, Columbus reached the Concacaf Champions Cup Final for the first time in its history and claimed the Leagues Cup 2024 trophy.
 With those accomplishments, the Crew became the first MLS club to play in three major tournament finals in a span of nine months, sparked by their 2023 MLS Cup title.
 Despite playing a franchise-high 50 matches across all competitions, the Black & Gold set Club records for regular season points (66), wins (19), goal differential (league-best +32), away wins (9), goals (72), away goals (34) and unique goal scorers (18).

-Last season, players acquired from Tall’s efforts also earned multiple individual honors.
+Players acquired from Tall’s efforts also earned multiple individual honors in 2024.
 Defender Steven Moreira was named the MLS Defender of the Year and forward Cucho Hernández finished second in the 2024 Landon Donovan MLS MVP voting, with both receiving MLS Best XI Presented by Continental Tire honors.
-Patrick Schulte was one of three finalists for Goalkeeper of the year, and Moreira, Cucho, defender Rudy Camacho, midfielder Darlington Nagbe and forward Diego Rossi earned 2024 MLS All-Star recognition as the Crew’s five selections led the league.
+Patrick Schulte was one of three finalists for Goalkeeper of the Year, and Moreira, Hernández, defender Rudy Camacho, midfielder Darlington Nagbe and forward Diego Rossi earned 2024 MLS All-Star recognition as the Crew’s five selections led the league.

 Tall served an integral role in the Club’s hiring of Head Coach Wilfried Nancy in December 2022, as well as the Club’s acquisition of top international talent while emphasizing the importance of elevating player performance throughout the Crew organization.
-In 2023, the Crew and Nancy – the 2024 Sigi Schmid MLS Coach of the Year and a finalist for the accolade the past three years – in their first season together lifted the MLS Cup; tied a then-franchise record with 57 points (third in the MLS Supporters’ Shield); posted a MLS-best 67 regular season goals, their first time pacing the league in the category; and led the league and set Club standards in many major statistical categories for performance at home.
+In 2023, the Crew and Nancy – the 2024 Sigi Schmid MLS Coach of the Year and 2023 finalist – in their first season together lifted the MLS Cup; tied a then-franchise record with 57 points (third in the MLS Supporters’ Shield); posted a MLS-best 67 regular season goals, their first time pacing the league in the category; and led the league and set Club standards in many major statistical categories for performance at home.

-Tall’s contributions were paramount as the Crew executed the highest-profile transfers in club history to land 2020 MLS Cup MVP and 2021 MLS All-Star Lucas Zelarayán in 2020 from Liga MX’s Tigres UANL; 2023 MLS Cup MVP and Leagues Cup 2024 MVP Hernández from the English Premier League’s Watford F.C. in 2022; and Rossi from Turkish Süper Lig side Fenerbahçe S.K during the 2023 summer transfer window.
+Tall’s contributions were paramount as the Crew executed the highest-profile transfers in club history to land 2020 MLS Cup MVP and 2021 MLS All-Star Lucas Zelarayán in 2020 from LIGA MX’s Tigres UANL; 2023 MLS Cup MVP and Leagues Cup 2024 MVP Hernández from the English Premier League’s Watford F.C. in 2022; Rossi from Turkish Süper Lig side Fenerbahçe S.K during the 2023 summer transfer window and Abou Ali last year.
 He also fostered the Club’s trade with Atlanta United in 2020 to acquire 2022 MLS All-Star and Captain Darlington Nagbe, one of the most respected players and decorated champions in MLS history.

-Additionally, Tall has been pivotal to ensuring Crew players, coaches, technical staff and their family members have top-notch resources and amenities to succeed on and off the pitch, particularly with his oversight to establish the OhioHealth Performance Center in June 2021.
+Additionally, Tall has been pivotal to ensuring Crew players, coaches, technical staff and their family members have top-notch resources and amenities to succeed on and off the pitch, particularly with his oversight to establish the OhioHealth Performance Center in June 2021 and support to open ScottsMiracle-Gro Field in July 2021.
+This past year, the Club completed a multimillion-dollar project to renovate unoccupied office space at Historic Crew Stadium to construct first-rate Academy preparation resources, including a new gym, modernized work and meeting spaces, multiple classrooms and more.

 Prior to Columbus, Tall gained critical experience at FIFA’s Headquarters in Zurich (2016-2019), where he worked in the Federation’s Team Services and Competition Department – the group responsible for organizing the World Cup and other FIFA competitions.
 He was a primary liaison for all international delegations participating in major FIFA tournaments, including the 2018 World Cup in Russia, the 2016 Olympic Games in Brazil and the 2018 FIFA Club World Cup in the United Arab Emirates.
 Additionally, he led the revision and implementation of the current FIFA World Rankings.

-Tall established a strong foundation in Major League Soccer as a key contributor to Toronto FC’s Player Personnel and Scouting Department (2014-15) and MLS Headquarters’ the Player Competition Department in 2013).
-With TFC, he directed the formation of the Club’s scouting and analytics processes and resources.
+Tall established a strong foundation in Major League Soccer as a key contributor to Toronto FC’s Player Personnel and Scouting Department (2014-15) and MLS Headquarters’ the Player Competition Department in 2013.
+With Toronto, he directed the formation of the Club’s scouting and analytics processes and resources.

-A native of Mulhouse, France, Tall graduated from Adelphi University, where he made 41 appearances and posted 24 goals from 2009-2011 before working as an assistant coach.
-Prior to his college career, Tall competed with RC Strasbourg Academy and helped the club win the French National Cup in 2006 and two Regional Championships 2003 and 2004.
+A native of Mulhouse, France, Tall graduated from Adelphi University, where he made 41 appearances and posted 24 goals from 2009-2011before working as an assistant coach.
+In 2019, he earned ASC Player of the Year and multiple All-Freshman Team accolades after finishing second in NCAA Division I for goals (16) and goals per match (0.89).
+Prior to his college career, Tall competed with RC Strasbourg Academy and helped the club win the French National Cup in 2006 and two Regional Championships (2003 and 2004).